RUCOGS/rucogs-infrastructure-docs/docs/new_webmaster.md

 > git submodule update --init
 ```

-If you ever need to update the submodules to their latest versions from their source repoistories, run
+If you ever need to update the submodules to their latest versions from their source repositories, run

 ```bash
 > git submodule update --remote